Vaccines and cancer screening

 The shingles vaccination is recommended for:

 • people who turn 65 on or after 1 September 2023.
-Two doses 6-12 months apart.
+Two doses 6 to 12 months apart.
 You remain eligible until your 80th birthday.
 If you turned 65 before September 2023 you will become eligible when you turn 70.

 • people aged between 70 and 79.
 You will be eligible until your 80th birthday.